 We provide coursework and practical experience opportunities leading to a Master of Education degree in Higher Education.
 The degree prepares you for entry-level and mid-level administrative positions in colleges and universities that include, but are not limited to:

 Our curriculum focuses on higher education theory and practice.
 Specializations are available in student affairs administration, community college leadership and general administration.

 A unique program feature is the Master's Cohort in College Student Personnel.
 Each academic year, a cohort of 12 to 15 students is selected to take courses on a full-time basis while working in a graduate assistantship in UNT's Division of Student Affairs.
 This cohort format, which lasts two years, is offered in addition to our standard master's program.

 Our faculty members have published more than two dozen books, monographs and book chapters and more than 100 refereed journal articles.
 Their research areas include leadership in higher education, higher education policy and finance, access and equity, institutional effectiveness, professoriate, student affairs and student development.
 They also have:

 The Bill J. Priest Center for Community College Education supports research in the field of community college education and prepares students for leadership positions in community colleges.
-The center also houses the Council for the Study of Community Colleges.

 The Higher Education Development Initiative explores the impact of trends and legislation on higher education domestically and internationally.
 Participants collaborate in research and higher education development in underserved regions and countries with other governmental and private agencies.